How to Train Your Beginner Horse

 Leave him tied for about fifteen minutes.
 Never try to approach him if he is in the middle of a fit.
 Wait until he calms down.

 Do this everyday until when you tie him and walk away he stands quietly.
 This can take several days, but not more than three or four.

 When your foal has mastered leading, it's time to move onto introducing the bit.

-A snaffle bit is what I would recommend to start your foal with.
+A snaffle bit is what is recommend to start your foal with.
 It's considered a milder bit, making it good for starting.
+Personally, I know any bit can be severe, including the snaffle.
+The first bit won't have reins attached, so the level of severity is mute.
+Whether a curb, bar, or snaffle, severity is not the issue with the first bit.
 When you have your foal in an arena, put the headstall with the bit on but not the reins.